A-Z guide to journalism

 Z is for Zoom – During a global pandemic there are still loads of ways to learn and connect with others.
 News Associates offer free Zoom workshops for anyone interested in journalism, where you can get an insight into covering breaking news and learn tips from our award-winning tutors.
 You can register interest in our workshops via the website.

-News Associates is officially the number one NCTJ journalism school in the UK – and has been for five straight years.
+News Associates is officially the number one NCTJ journalism school in the UK – and has been for six straight years.
 Join us today!